Desktop Screen Sharing with Flash Video Chat Software

 dd-Ons:Screen Capture DirectShow source filter.

-For best screen sharing use 2 monitors (ie. laptop screen + external monitor): on one you put the application, window or element that you want to share, on the other you put the Flash video chat application which most probably will also display your screen video feed using the screen-share driver.
+For best screen sharing of full screen use 2 monitors (ie. laptop screen + external monitor): on one you put the application, window or element that you want to share, on the other you put the Flash video chat application which most probably will also display your screen video feed using the screen-share driver.

 Different drivers have different ways of handling this: